-A The student has an extensive knowledge and understanding of the content and can readily apply this knowledge.
+The student has an extensive knowledge and understanding of the content and can readily apply this knowledge.
 In addition, the student has achieved a very high level of competence in the processes and skills and can apply these skills to new situations.

-B The student has a thorough knowledge and understanding of the content and a high level of competence in the processes and skills.
-In addition, the student is able to apply this knowledge and these skills to most situations. c The student has a sound knowledge and understanding of the main areas of content and has achieved an adequate level of competence in the processes and skills. p The student has a nelementary knowledge and understanding in few areas of the content and has achieved a limited level of competence in some of the processes and skills.
+The student has a thorough knowledge and understanding of the content and a high level of competence in the processes and skills.
+In addition, the student is able to apply this knowledge and these skills to most situations.

+The student has a sound knowledge and understanding of the main areas of content and has achieved an adequate level of competence in the processes and skills.

+The student has a basic knowledge and understanding of the content and has achieved a limited level of competence in the processes and skills.

+The student has an elementary knowledge and understanding in few areas of the content and has achieved very limited competence in some of the processes and skills.

-Stage 5 grading
+Stage 4 grading

-Schools are responsible for awarding each student a grade (A, B, C, D, or E) to summarise the student's achievement in any 100 hour or 200 hour course completed in Stage 5.
-In Mathematics, grades have been further differentiated to nine levels (A10, A9, B8, B7, C6, C5, D4, D3 and E2).
-The grade awarded is reported on the student's Record of School Achievement.
+Schools are responsible for awarding each student a grade (A, B, C, D, or E) to summarise the student's achievement in any course completed in Stage 4.

-Teachers use these Stage 5 course performance descriptors to determine Stage 5 grades.
+Teachers use these Stage 4 course performance descriptors to determine Stage 4 grades.
 The descriptors have been developed from the NESA general performance descriptors, and provide a more complete description of typical performance in this course at each grade level.